hanbin973/hanbin973.github.io/_posts/2022-05-01-noisy-marker.md

 $$

 This will eventually break the exogeneity of $e_K$.
+Hence, the structural interpretation of equation (2) is lost.
 Furthermore, as the evolutionary process can potentially result in population structure, thinking $x_1, \ldots, x_{K-1}$ may be correlated to $e_K$ if we think them as covariates (e.g. PC).
 Therefore, the mismeasurement model for GWAS effect size will be valid under a restricted set of evolutionary processes although such processes might be pluasible in real human population.